The Roanoke Blacksburg Technology Council and the Children's Museum of Blacksburg,

 Registration is FREE!

 Each team must qualify their robot on a test parade using the actual parade route to ensure that all robot vehicles meet the specifications and functional requirements provided below.
-A short length of test track and parade official will be on hand Saturday morning, 10:30am-12:00pm.
+A short length of test track and parade official will be on hand Saturday morning, 10:30-11:30am.
 Please allow plenty of time for qualifying.
-There are also workshop opportunities Saturday morning and exhibits to see, plus it is a great opportunity to see the Science Museum.
+There are also workshop opportunities Saturday morning and exhibits to see, plus it is a great opportunity to see the Wheels & Wagons Festival.

 The first half of the parade is designated for slower robots.
 The second half favors the faster-traveling robots.